Legal Guide

 James bought a Mercedes for £12,000.
 Within 3 weeks, the gearbox failed.
 The dealer refused to help, claiming it was "wear and tear".

-At the hearing, the judge preferred the independent expert's evidence.
+At the hearing, the judge preferred the independent expert's evidence over the dealer's assertion.
 James won the full amount plus his court fee and inspection cost.

 Total recovered: £12,735.
 Total spent: £735 (fee + report).
 Net gain: £12,000.